 Search and Browse > Browse Options

-After locating the enzyme of interest in the EC browser tree view the number of polymer entities (proteins) included in this group.
-Clicking on the numbers listed next to the process name will launch a search for all polymer entities in the PDB that are associated with that EC class.
+After locating the individual or protein class of interest in the browser, users can view the number of PDB structures in this group.
+Clicking on the numbers listed next to the process name will launch a search for the PDB structures that have the SCOPe domain of interest.

-- search by typing DNA polymerase in the search box on the page and select from the options “DNA-directed DNA polymerase” or typing in the EC number (type 126.96.36.199)
+- Type Globin in the search box on the top of the page and select from the options "globin-like", OR